mladenivkovic/mesh-hydro/README.md

     - WAF advection without the use of flux limiters introduces strong unphysical oscillations (as it is expected to).
 You probably won't be able to run the code over a long time interval.
 In fact, most vacuum examples can't even pass the tests.
 - Riemann related:
     - You can use the code as a Riemann solver only.
 To do that, use the `Makefile-Riemann` makefile in `/program/bin/`
-    - You can't use the HLLC solver as an individual solver to just solve a Riemann problem.
-(You also shouldn't be doing that.)
+    - ~~You can't use the HLLC solver as an individual solver to just solve a Riemann problem.~~ Now you can :)